Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 • 7 BTC to Bob (new UTXO)

-• 3 BTC change to Alice (new UTXO)
+• 3 BTC change back to Alice (new UTXO)

-3. Result: Original 10 BTC UTXO destroyed, two new UTXOs created
+3. Result: The original 10 BTC UTXO is destroyed, two new UTXOs are created

 • Bob’s UTXO: TX123:0 (7 BTC)